Gaudreau has goal, assist to lead Flames past Rangers 4-3

 Gaudreau fed a pass back to Noah Hanifin at the blue line and he immediately zipped a pass in front to Monahan, who used his quick hands to score his 14th of the season.

+“We were treating this like a must-win,” Monahan said.
+“We lost our last five here on home ice.
+We wanted to get going.”

-Mikael Backlund and Derek Ryan also scored for Calgary (21-17-5), which got a short-handed goal while the Rangers were on a 5-on-3 advantage.
+Mikael Backlund and Derek Ryan also scored for Calgary (21-17-5).
 Cam Talbot made 24 saves to beat his former team.

 Jacob Trouba, Filip Chytil and rookie Kaapo Kaako scored for New York (19-17-4).
 Rangers defenseman Adam Fox, a Flames draft pick, had three assists.